Cooperative: A private business organization that is owned and controlled by the people who use its products, supplies or services.

 Cooperatives are formed by individuals who coordinate among themselves (horizontal coordination) to achieve vertical integration in their business activities.
 (UC Davis)

 N.C.
 State University’s Plants for Human Health Institute consists of both Research and N.C.
 Cooperative Extension programs.
-With funding from the U.S. Department of Agriculture Rural Development program, the Cooperative Extension component work with producer groups and cooperatives to help evaluate and grow new business ventures.
+With funding from the U.S. Department of Agriculture Rural Development program, the Cooperative Extension component works with producer groups and cooperatives to help evaluate and grow new business ventures.
+Assistance may be provided to N.C.-based producer groups for the following:

 - Strategic Planning